 What interests you?
 In the book “Money Making Mom,” author Crystal Paine details how to find where your skills, passion, and profit intersect to find your perfect home business.
 Because it isn’t always obvious to us what we’re good at, sometimes it’s a good idea to ask friends and family members for their take on us in order to get the creative juices flowing and go from there.

 But if you’re wondering how in the world your skills could translate into a home business, here are some ideas.

-First, check out these articles with more information:
+First, check out these articles for more information:

 I’m putting this at the top of my list because it’s my favorite.
 You can write on your favorite topic, do you favorite thing (i.e. create recipes), and get paid for it.

-Like blogging, being a virtual assistant super flexible – there is literally no limit to the ways you could virtually assist someone or a business, from email management, document editing, posting on social media, design work, ghost writing, creating recipes or crafts for a blog – whatever interests you, and whatever you’re good at!
+Like blogging, being a virtual assistant is super flexible – there is literally no limit to the ways you could virtually assist someone or a business, from email management, document editing, posting on social media, design work, ghostwriting, creating recipes or crafts for a blog – whatever interests you, and whatever you’re good at!

 I personally have virtual assistants for SEO, social media help, and design.
-We bloggers tend to start off as jacks-of-all-trades, but as you get busier, you can’t do it all, so you start hiring people who with skills that compliment yours.
+We bloggers tend to start off as jacks of all trades, but as you get busier, you can’t do it all, so you start hiring people with skills that complement yours.
 SEO and design are particular weaknesses for me, so it just makes sense to hire people there first.

 If you’re not sure what virtual assistant services you could offer, grab this free list of 150+ virtual assistant services that you could offer today from my friend Gina.